xwu35/VirusVariantViewR-RShiny-Application/README.md

 install.packages("shiny")
 ```

-7.Open app.R and hit "Run" in the top of the source pane.
+7. Open app.R and hit "Run" in the top of the source pane.
+Please note that the program will automatically attempt to install any missing but required R packages.
+It is possible R will need to reload during this process, and upon restarting will stop.
+Simply hit the "Run App" button again to re-start the process.